alexgmex/NumberRecognitionNN/README.md

 # Number Recognition Neural Network

-GUI-Enabled Neural Network for the MNIST database using Numpy and Pygame.
+GUI-Enabled Neural Network for the MNIST database using Numpy, Pandas and Pygame, which trains and then tests itself on recognising handwritten numbers.

-To run, simply run NumberRecognitionNN.py

 Work in progress.
 Made for learning AI!

+To run, simply run NumberRecognitionNN.py

 Requirements:
 *pip install pandas numpy pygame*